bauripalash/article-archive/tech/2018-07-15-Build-URL-Shortener-With-HTML-JS.md

 }
 ```

-At first we store the long url in `longurl` variable then we add a random hash to the location bar so that we can use the url as the short url , then we call the `send_request()` with an argument  `longurl` , in this function we send JSON request to **jsonstore** to store the long url with a link to short url , so now let's create the `send_request()` function.
+At first we store the long URL in `longurl` variable then we add a random hash to the location bar so that we can use the URL as the short url , then we call the `send_request()` with an argument  `longurl` , in this function we send JSON request to **jsonstore** to store the long URL with a link to short URL , so now let's create the `send_request()` function.

 ```javascript